Culture-Currency-Club/businessaire-rule-book/content/pages/game-elements.md

    - **Event Promoter** - Purchase for $2,000, earn on double 3s.
    - **Stadium Vendor** - Purchase for $2,000, earn on double 4s.
    - **Dump Truck** - Purchase for $2,000, earn on double 5s.

+7. ### Going to Jail

+Landing on certain spaces or drawing some Street Risk cards can send you to jail:

+-   To get out of jail immediately, pay $5,000 bail on your next turn after going to jail.

+-   If you do not pay bail, you must remain in jail for 2 turns.

+-   On the 3rd turn in jail, you get released automatically.

+-   While in jail:

+    -   You cannot collect any money from spaces, cards, businesses etc.
+    -   You cannot buy/sell any businesses or properties
+    -   You must roll doubles to get out of jail early before 3 turns are up.
+-   Paying bail allows you to get out 1 turn earlier than waiting 3 turns.

+-   If you roll doubles on a turn, but get sent to jail later in the same turn, the doubles do not apply towards getting out of jail.

+Going to jail can quickly set you back in the game if you don't have enough cash reserves or business income to sustain you.
+Play smart and conservatively when low on funds to avoid getting caught unprepared in jail!